-For plasma samples in which CMV DNA is detected and between the analytical measurement range (AMR), a quantitative value (copies/mL) will be reported.
-If CMV DNA is detected, but below 200 copies/mL, a result of "Detected, below AMR" will be reported.
-A result of >10,000,000 copies/mL will be reported as "Detected, above AMR."
+For plasma samples in which CMV DNA is detected and between the analytical measurement range (AMR), a quantitative value (IU/mL) will be reported.
+In patient's where the CMV DNA is detected outside the Analytical Measurement Range (AMR), a result of <250 IU/mL or >10,000,000 IU/mL will be reported.
 If CMV DNA is not detected, a result of "Not detected" will be reported.

 A result of "not detected" does not rule out the presence of CMV DNA or the absence of infection.
 False negative results may be due to the suppression of viral replication to levels below the detection threshold, or to inhibitory substances that may be present in the specimen.
 Inadequate specimen collection, processing and storage may invalidate test results.
 This test should not be used as the only criterion to form a clinical conclusion, instead, results should be correlated with other test results, patient symptoms and clinical presentation.